SaraMolas/habit-tracker-in-Obsidian/README.md

    - Refer to `docs/cron_setup.md` for instructions on scheduling weekly data extraction.

 6. Set up the visualization in Obsidian:
-   - Follow the instructions in `docs/Obsidian_setup.md` to set up the summary visualization in an Obsidian note file.
+   - Follow the Setup Instructions: Refer to the detailed instructions in docs/Obsidian_setup.md to configure the summary visualization in an Obsidian note.
+This includes:
+      - Installing the required Community Plugins.
-   - Copy the contents of `scripts/plot_in_Obsidian.js` into an Obsidian note where you want to display the visualizations.
+      - Copying the contents of `scripts/plot_in_Obsidian.js` into an Obsidian note where you want to display the visualization.

+   - Understand the Visualization: The visualization displays:
+      - A summary of the last week’s tracked hours for different categories (e.g., Work, Hobbies, Workout).
+      - Goals for the week are represented as semi-transparent bars in the plot.
+      - Actual hours tracked are displayed in more opaque bars, layered over the goal bars.
+This allows you to easily see whether the goal has been achieved or how much progress has been made.
+For example: If your goal is to work out for 7 hours a week (1 hour daily), a semi-transparent bar will represent this target.
+The actual hours worked out will overlay this bar, making it visually clear if the goal was reached.

 ## Usage